mohamuhsin/tic-tac-toe-new/README.md

 2. Using function form to update a state that is based on the previous state: setIsEditing(editing => !editing) is the best way to do it because states are updated quickly without delay rather than setIsEditing(!isEditing).

 3. Two way binding

+4. THE CONCEPT OF IMMUTABILITY (Updating objects state immutably)

-4. Lifting State Up
+6. Lifting State Up

-5. Avoiding Intersecting States
+7. Avoiding Intersecting States